eakoriakin/ionic-selectable-pages/v4/customizing-footer-buttons.md

 # Customizing footer buttons

 Component's footer can be customized.
-In this case we are adding multiple custom buttons to the footer.
+In the example below we are adding multiple custom buttons to the footer.